canjs/can-stache/docs/expressions/expressions.md

 @parent can-stache.pages 2

 In addition to different magic tag types, stache supports different expression types.
-These can be used in various combinations to call [can-stache.registerHelper helper methods] or [can-component.prototype.ViewModel viewModel methods].
+These can be used in various combinations to call [can-stache.addLiveHelper helper methods] or [can-component.prototype.ViewModel viewModel methods].
 The following is an example of all the expressions
 combined: